jlxip/UltraGit/README.md

     })
 })
 ```

-Finally, run it, and you're ready to go.<br>
+Finally, run it, and you're ready to go.
 ```
 node index.js
 ```